Home » Do Live Rats Eat Dead Rats? [Rodent Cannibalism]

 Rats sometimes eat poisoned, dead rats.

-They’re intelligent creatures that are known to avoid toxic substances.
-If a rat senses that a toxin or disease has led to the other rat’s death, it will likely avoid eating the carcass.
+They’re intelligent creatures known to avoid toxic substances.
+If a rat senses that a toxin or disease has led to the other rat’s death, it’ll likely avoid the carcass.

 According to Carbohydrate Research, rats can develop poison shyness.
-Rats are clever enough to realize that eating certain food and becoming ill usually means that the food was bad.
+Rats are clever enough to realize that eating a particular food and becoming ill usually means the food is bad.

-They may not recognize that it was intentionally poisoned, but they’ll learn to avoid food like it in the future.
-In fact, rats exposed to bait may refuse to eat other non-toxic foods to stay safe.
+They may not recognize that it was intentionally poisoned, but they’ll learn to avoid food like it.
+Rats exposed to bait may refuse to eat other non-toxic foods to stay safe.

 That’s why most rat poisons focus on causing nervous system damage and internal bleeding, as the symptoms aren’t immediately connected to tarnished food.